[IN & OUT Airport Trip] A Journey Through Stunning Night Views

 Train, Streetcar

-Hokkaido is vast, and one of the best ways to experience its variety is to use different airports for arrival (IN) and departure (OUT).
+Vast and full of contrasts, Hokkaido reveals its beauty best when you fly in and out through different airports for arrival (IN) and departure (OUT).
 With 12 airports across the region (including some currently not in service), travelers can design unique itineraries that highlight Hokkaido’s diverse attractions.

 "Airports for This Journey"